Predict the likelihood of a loan default¶

 |Balance||Numeric||Balance in credit card||CreditCard||2,500|

-Feature Impact (for a selected machine learning model) reveals the association between each feature and the model target.
+Feature Impact reveals the association between each feature and the model target.
+For example:

-In order to understand the direction of impact and the default risk at different levels of the input feature, DataRobot provides partial dependence plots (within Feature Effects) to depict how the likelihood of default changes when the input feature takes different values.
+To understand the direction of impact and the default risk at different levels of the input feature, DataRobot provides partial dependence plots as part of the Feature Effects visualization.
+It depicts how the likelihood of default changes when the input feature takes different values.

-In order to turn the machine-made decision into human-interpretable rationale, DataRobot provides Prediction Explanations for each alert scored and prioritized by the machine learning model.
-In the example below, the record with ID=3606 gets a very high likelihood of turning into a loan default (prediction=51.2%), and the main reasons are due to information from external sources (
+In the Prediction Explanations visualization, DataRobot provides, for each alert scored and prioritized by the model, a human-interpretable rationale.
+In the example below, the record with ID=3606 gets a very high likelihood of turning into a loan default (prediction=51.2%).
+The main reasons are due to information from external sources (

 EXT_SOURCE_3) and the source of income (